Horyus/vort_x/docs/starting_ethvtx.md

 addAccount(store.dispatch, '0xa087a6Ddc4BDB1028fe4431C8616F8E15Cf5F522', {
     permanent: true // By default false,
-    alias: '@myfriendgeorge' // This is optional
+    alias: '@myfriendgeorge' // This is optional, should be used for permanent contracts only });
-});

 // You might need accounts that stay in the store even if the store resets.